EkType/Mukta/README.md

 # Ek Mukta

 Ek Mukta is a Unicode compliant, versatile, contemporary, humanist, mono-linear typeface available in seven weights, supporting Devanagari and Latin scripts.
-This type family is an open source version the Ek multi-script family which is an ongoing project to develop a unified type family for a large number of Indian scripts.
+This type family is a libre licensed version the Ek multi-script family, an ongoing project to develop a unified type family for each Indian script.
 The goal is to build one harmonious family across all Indian scripts without letting the visual features of one script dominate over others.
-This ensures that the font can be used successfully for both single and multi-script purposes.
+This ensures that the fonts can be used successfully for both single and multi-script purposes.

 Ek Mukta was designed by Girish Dalvi and Yashodeep Gholap with extensive support from Noopur Datye and many others.
+It was initially published as Ek Devanagari and Ek Latin.

 For a complete list of contributors please refer to [CONTRIBUTORS.txt](https://github.com/girish-dalvi/Ek-Mukta/blob/master/CONTRIBUTORS.txt)